Last updated on February 2, 2023 at 06:42 pm

-- Made a leadership site where they published targeted manager communications.
-This can be an intranet, an app, or a newsletter so long as it’s targeted to your managers.
+- Made a leadership site where they published targeted manager comms.

 - Created a weekly leadership newsletter that included specific CTAs for managers.
 Don’t leave managers guessing about what they have to do!

-- Broke down the communication responsibilities by level within their leadership hierarchy.
-This ensured that even leaders at the top (above your middle/frontline managers) understand their role and are held accountable.
+- Broke down the comms responsibilities by level within their leadership hierarchy.
+This ensures that even leaders at the top (above your middle/frontline managers) understand their role and are held accountable.

 It’s no surprise that when our messages sound authentic, they’re more trustworthy.
 More Inspiring.
 And more Impactful.
 One of the best ways to make our messages and campaigns authentic—especially if they’re about culture—is to tap into the employee voice.
 But pulling that off with a dispersed workforce can be challenging.